 David is a graduate of Princeton University, where he earned an A.B. in Economics, summa cum laude, and also received certificates in Finance, German Language and Culture, and Political Economy.
 He is the author of Correcting Anomalies in the United States Law of Citizenship by Descent, 47 Ariz.
 L. Rev. 313 (2005), reprinted in 26 Immigr. & Nat'lity L. Rev. 515 (2006).

 David is admitted to practice in New York and New Jersey, in the Courts of Appeals for the Second and Third Circuits, and in the Southern and Eastern Districts of New York and the District of New Jersey.
-He is a co-chair of the Federal Practice Committee of the New York Chapter of the American Immigration Lawyers Association (AILA), and spoke on panels at the AILA Annual Conferences in 2012 and 2010 and the AILA New York Chapter Immigration Law Symposium in 2008 regarding criminal immigration issues, removal proceedings and federal court review.
+He is a co-chair of the Federal Practice Committee of the New York Chapter of the American Immigration Lawyers Association (AILA), and spoke on panels at the AILA Annual Conferences in 2013, 2012 and 2010 and the AILA New York Chapter Immigration Law Symposium in 2008 regarding family-based immigration, criminal immigration issues, removal proceedings and federal court review.
+He has been selected to be included in the 20th Edition of The Best Lawyers in America and the Super Lawyers 2013 New York Metro Rising Stars List.
 He was counsel for the petitioner in Pareja v.
 Att’y Gen., 615 F. 3d 180 (3d Cir.
 2010).